Bypass sandboxing implementations such as seccomp in CTF pwn challenges with ROP

 1 | 12219c: 48 8b 50 08 mov rdx,QWORD PTR [rax+0x8] |

-The rest of the gadgets needed(pop gadgets and maybe syscall if you wish) should be easy to find with ROPgadget
+The rest of the gadgets needed(pop gadgets and maybe syscall if you wish) should be easy to find with ROPgadget.

-gadget can’t be found with ROPgadget
+Note: syscall ; ret gadget can’t be found with ROPgadget for some reason, so use objdump for that.

 Exploitation